 - Can I edit which rubric is being applied to a performance ratings formula during an active review cycle?
 You can edit which rubric is being used up until the first review is submitted.
 After that, you can't edit the rubric.

 - Can I edit an in-use rubric?
 Yes— you can edit the rubric up until the first review is submitted in an active cycle that's utilizing the rubric.
-After this point, they will not be able to edit it.

 - Who can see and manage rubrics?
 Review admins.